top of page

 In this model, writers would typically stay in one lane.
 The idea was that every writer had a "brand" or persona for their writing, and you shouldn't dilute your brand by bouncing around too much.
 You might occasionally dip a toe into another genre (John Sandford has written a YA novel, believe it or not), but for the most part you would stick to what you're good at/ known for.

-Career stability is a lot more important than it sounds.
+As it turns out, "career stability" is a lot more important than it sounds.

 A stable career, even one with some unpredictability built in, meant you could also have plans.
 Can I accept this invitation to my friend’s wedding?
 Can I fix the broken air-conditioning in my car?
 Will I be able to get my child the orthodontia she needs?
 Can I save enough money to pay for a crown before my back molar rots off?
 Back then, it was much easier to make these decisions, because you could at least guesstimate how much money you might make in the near future.

-There are still a few writers who are able to sustain this career model, but they’re mostly the people who were particularly successful beforethe pandemic.
+There are still a few writers who are able to sustain this career model, but they’re mostly the people who were particularly successful before the pandemic.
 For the rest of us, everything has changed.
-As publishers grapple with technological advances, piracy, a recession, and declining attention for reading, we are essentially living in the Age of Unpredictability.
+The entire industry is grappling with technological advances, piracy, a recession, and declining attention for reading.
+We are now living in the Age of Unpredictability.
 Nobody knows anything.
 Nobody can guesstimate their income.
-More and more writers are quitting or cutting back to take additional jobs (yes, plural).
-If, like me, another job isn’t possible because you have a disability or are a caretaker, you might be SOL.
+And meanwhile, AI is looming over our shoulders like the shadow monster in The NeverEnding Story (or the shadow monster in Thunderbolts, for you younger folks), eating job after job and diluting career after career.

 I have never known such existential dread as when I realized that one of the only available jobs for writers these days is training AI to replace us.